Coalition for Rainforest Nations: Initiatives

 The CfRN operates multiple initiatives in pursuit of its objectives.
+The CfRN broadly defines these initiaves as the REDD+ Catalytic Fund and National Greeh House Gas Inventories, which advocate for the implementation of methods that support environmentally sustainable growth.
+This stems from the amount of forest-related emissions relative to total carbon emissions on an annual basis, which accounts for a total of twenty percent.

 Fund

 The REDD+ Catalytic Fund provides "bankable up-front funding" for nations attempting to finance ways to reduce their greenhouse gas outputs.
 The REDD+ program, started in 2005 by the UNFCC, offers financial rewards for nations which achieve proven results in gas reductions; however, it offers no assistance to reach that goal.
 The CfRN sees the REDD+ Catalytic Fund as complementary to funds which pay for results.

 National Green House Gas Inventories

 The National Green House Gas (GHG) Inventories attempt to reflect a nation's total emission of gases which contribute to global warming and climate change.
 It also shows how much CO_{2} is being absorbed by rainforests, which offset to some degree a nation's total output.
 These inventories are required from members of the UNFCCC and the Paris Agreement.
-As a part of the UNFCC and Paris Agreement, National GHG Inventories show how much progress a nation has made in reducing its GHG output and how much further it has to go to achieve its goals.
+As a part of the UNFCCC and Paris Agreement, National GHG Inventories show how much progress a nation has made in reducing its GHG output and how much further it has to go to achieve its goals.

 The CfRN has provided technical assistance to member nations in preparing their National GHG Inventories.
 Members which have successfully submitted their inventories include Belize, Panama, Papua New Guinea, and the DR of the Congo, as well as others.